We would be pleased to go over any design ideas or requirements you might have, and we’ll respond quickly and professionally to your requests.

 Because the Mohave’s wall panels are attached horizontally rather than vertically (as with the Sierra style) horizontal members between studs (called girts) aren’t needed.
 This lowers material costs, and makes installation a bit quicker.

-Teton Style Building
+Alpine Style Building

 Because of the many possible framing variations needed for best strength in different sizes of gambrel buildings, we haven’t included this style in our automatic online price quote system – but please give us a call, and any of our representatives will be happy to discuss particulars and pricing with you.
 See more on the Gambrel building.